Decision intelligence for real operating calls.

 Decisions that interact

-Whether promotion timing interacts with other campaigns already planned
+Whether campaign timing interacts with other promotions already planned

 Aging inventoryMargin protectionPush / hold / clear